-Given how much of TV is given over to medical emergencies, you’ve probably heard of “do-not-resuscitate” or DNR orders.
-Depending on your health and your preferences, you may want to prepare a DNR order when you’re thinking about other end-of-life documents.
+Thanks to TV's obsession with medical emergencies, you've probably heard of "do-not-resuscitate" or DNR orders.
+Depending on your health and your preferences, you may want to prepare a DNR order when you're thinking about other end-of-life documents.

 DNR orders affect only resuscitation of someone who has stopped breathing or has no heartbeat.
-They don’t have any effect on treatment while you’re still breathing.
-For example, unless your heartbeat and breathing had actually stopped, emergency medical services providers would still try to keep you warm and comfortable, stop any bleeding, and alleviate your pain.
+They don't have any effect on treatment while you're still breathing.
+For example, unless your heartbeat and breathing have actually stopped, emergency medical services providers will still try to keep you warm and comfortable, stop any bleeding, and alleviate your pain.

 You can express your wishes about CPR in an advance directive, but in an emergency, this document may not be available.
 And even if emergency responders had access to your advance directive, they probably wouldn't take the time to read it.